FSHLL/sah-docs/docs/README.md

   - title: Use Alias
     details: Improve your rollbacks using aliases for your functions.
   - title: Easy integration
-    details: Make use of the SAM Plugin to configure your project aliases and synchronize your information.
+    details: Make use of the SAH Plugin to configure your project aliases and synchronize your information.
   - title: Improve your times
     details: You will no longer depend on updating a stack for your rollbacks, just update the alias to point to the required version.